 Are you in the process of forming a new LLC, but you’re finding the DIY option to be a hassle?
-Fortunately, there are plenty of providers like InCorp and LegalZoom that can assist you, but it can be difficult to discern which one is the best.

 In this InCorp vs LegalZoom comparison, you’ll find breakdowns of their common characteristics and defining differences.
-Hopefully this will make your decision a bit easier!
+Hopefully, this will make your decision a bit easier!

-7 Things They Have In Common
+6 Things They Have In Common

-- LegalZoom and InCorp both offer LLC services that are hundreds of dollars cheaper than hiring an attorney.
+1) Affordable: LegalZoom and InCorp both offer LLC services that are hundreds of dollars cheaper than hiring an attorney.
 Also, given the relatively basic structure of most LLCs, you may not even need a lawyer to draft and file your formation documents.

-- If you find experience reassuring, InCorp and LegalZoom both have plenty of it.
+3) Experience: If you find experience reassuring, InCorp and LegalZoom both have plenty of it.
 They’ve each handled thousands of formations, and they have the expertise to quickly and effectively form your LLC as well.

 Side by Side Comparisons

-Like most LLC service providers, InCorp bases their turnaround times on your state of formation.
+Like most LLC service providers, InCorp bases its turnaround times on your state of formation.
 LegalZoom does things a bit differently, instead basing your estimate on which level of service you purchase from them.
 Their top-tier Express Gold has turnarounds of 7-10 business days, while the Standard tier takes about 15 days and Economy around 30.

 Registered Agent Service

-InCorp has excellent rates for registered agent, with a base rate of $99 that can get even cheaper with volume discounts: 2 years ($89.10/year), 3 years ($80.52/year), 4 years ($73.06/year) or 5 years ($66.56/year).
-On the other hand, LegalZoom’s registered agent prices are set at $159 per year.
+InCorp has excellent rates for registered agent service, with a base rate of $99 that can get even cheaper with volume discounts: 2 years ($89.10/year), 3 years ($80.52/year), 4 years ($73.06/year), or 5 years ($66.56/year).

 Ease of Use